lauraschaposnik/lauraschaposnik.github.io/_pages/about.md

 news: true  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
-socialcontact: true  # includes social icons under photo
 social: true  # includes social icons at the bottom of the page
 ---

 <!-- Google tag (gtag.js) -->